posted July 11, 2022

 Smoked boneless chicken breast is one of my favorite ways to enjoy chicken.
-While I love my overnight briskets, and putting in time, energy, and attention to my slow smoked ribs, there’s something close to my heart with smoking the perfect, simple chicken breast.
+While I love my overnight briskets and putting in the time, energy, and attention to my slow-smoked ribs, there’s something close to my heart with smoking the perfect, simple chicken breast.

 Begin by buying some fresh boneless chicken breasts.
 These guys are relatively inexpensive at the store, and you can smoke them right out of the package.
 For those of you who prefer the taste and texture of chicken breast when it has been brined, scroll below for my instructions on brining your chicken before smoking.
 You’ll want to plan ahead 4 hours to brine your chicken before sticking it on your smoker.

 This recipe is an easy, basic process; perfect for those of you who are new to smoking, or for seasoned veterans who need a quick dinner option.
 Feel free to try out different rubs and seasonings, and try it out brined and not brined.
-It’s a recipe that is foolproof and one to come back to over and over again.
+It’s a recipe that is foolproof and one to come back to repeatedly.

 How to Smoke Chicken Breast

 - Preheat the smoker.
-Preheat your smoker (I use my Camp Chef SmokePro) to 225 degrees F. Oak or a fruit wood like cherry or apple add a nice, bold flavor to the chicken.
+Preheat your smoker (I use my Camp Chef SmokePro) to 225 degrees F. Oak or fruit wood like cherry or apple adds a nice, bold flavor to the chicken.

 - Prepare the chicken.
 If you prefer to brine your chicken, remove the chicken from the brine, pat dry, and drizzle with olive oil.
 Sprinkle with some homemade chicken seasoning OR save yourself a step and stock up on a bottle from my store, Patio Provisions.

 - Get smoking!
+Place the chicken directly on the grill grates.
 Smoke the chicken for approximately 1 hour or until the internal temperature reaches 160 degrees F.

 - Tent, rest, slice, and serve.
 Remove the chicken from the smoker, tent with foil, and allow the temperature to increase to 165 degrees F. Slice and serve.